aduerig/shumi-chess/README.md

 we're back

 ## intro
 This project is a hobby C++ engine written by OhMesch and I. It functions as a fast library exposing useful chess functions such as `generate_legal_moves`.
-A python module `engine_communicator` is also avaliable`.
+A python module `engine_communicator` is also avaliable.
 There is a serviceable python gui to see the engine in action at `driver/show_board.py`.

 This project has no AI to make intelligent chess moves.
 There is another repo written by OhMesch and I that consumes this library to write both a Minimax based AI and a Montecarlo AI based on Deepmind's AlphaZero:
 * https://github.com/aduerig/chess-ai